Melelery/c-binance-futures-quant/README_EN.md

 # Introduction

-It is the structure of Binance Futures, with a trading volume of more than 10 billion USD and more than one year of real-time verification, including data, risk control, trading, and analysis, but does not include specific strategies.
+It is the structure of Binance Futures, with more than $10 billion in trading volume and more than a year of real-time verification, including data entry, risk control, trading, data analysis, but does not include specific strategies.

+Front-end demo address: temporarily down, currently in the design of a new set of demo solutions, is expected to July 28th online!

-You can use it to implement your transaction logic simply and at low cost.
-It uses a large number of Alibaba Cloud servers for distributed architecture, multi-process processing, and Lark for abnormal error reporting and transaction information disclosure.
+You can use it to implement your trading logic in a simple, low-cost way, which makes extensive use of AliCloud servers for distributed architecture, multi-processing, and Flybook for exception reporting and transaction information disclosure.

 If you are willing to read all the information in this readme in detail, especially [Module Detailed Analysis](#Module-detailed-analysis), then it will also be a book on Binance Contracts trading risk control, experience and understanding of the design architecture, and summarizes almost all my successes and failures.

 # Advantage

-Low cost, high efficiency, and simple implementation
+Low cost, high efficiency and simple implementation are the three advantages of this system.

-With a cost of less than  $150 per month, it can scan about 15 million symbol per minute to see if they meet the transaction conditions
+With a cost of less than 1,000 RMB a month, it can scan about 15 million pairs per minute to see if the trading conditions are met.

-Except for the matching server (C++), it is written in python, which is easy to understand
+All but the aggregation server (C++) are written in python, which is easy to understand.

-A large number of distributed architectures achieve faster speed, and the number of servers can be adjusted freely according to individual needs to achieve a balance between cost and performance
+Massively distributed architecture to achieve faster speeds, and the number of servers can be freely scaled according to individual needs to achieve a balance between cost and performance.

-Read the market/account information through multiple interfaces and integrate it according to the update time stamp to minimize data risk
+Read quotes/account information through multiple interfaces and integrate them according to update timestamps to minimise data risk.

-Enterprise-level risk control security solutions
+Enterprise-level risk control and security solutions

 # Architecture

-The system uses a C++ server as the main matching server, and a large number of scalable and adjustable distributed python servers as data collection servers.
+The system works through a C++ server as the main aggregation server and a large number of scalable and adjustable distributed python servers as data collection servers.

-to feed the collected data, such as Kline, trades, tick, etc., to the C++ server.
+The collected data, including Kline , trades, ticks, etc., are fed to the C++ server.

-The trading server then uniformly reads data from the C++ server, and maintains a K-line ledger on the local side to avoid the frequency limit of the exchange and achieve high-efficiency and low-cost data reading.
+The trading server then reads the data uniformly from the C++ server and maintains a Kline book on the local side to avoid the frequency limitation of the exchange and achieve high efficiency and low cost data reading.

-For another example, there are three ways to obtain the account balance and position data on Binance, a is position risk, b is account, and c is ws, then there will be three servers that use these three ways to read, and then import it to the C++ server for proofreading, intercept the latest data by comparing the update time, and then serve it to the trading server
+For example, there are three ways to get the account balance and position data on CoinAn, a is position risk, b is account, c is ws, then there will be three servers to read the data in these three ways, and then converge to the C++ server for proofreading, and then intercept the latest data by comparing with the update time, and then serve it to the trading server.

-The front-end data section uses Alibaba Cloud oss as an intermediary, and the web page reads oss data to display and isolate data risks
+Front-end data board, through the Ali cloud oss as an intermediary, the web page to read oss data for display, isolate the data risk

 # Author

-In 2021, I started quantitative trading after resigning from a top quantitative company.
-The main battlefield is Binance.
-In the past two years, I have been involved in various types of market maker->trend->arbitrage.
-At the peak, Binance had a monthly transaction volume of nearly 2 billion USD.
+In 2021, I resigned from a top quantitative company to do quantitative trading, the main battlefield in the coin security, during these two years, I have been involved from market maker -> trend -> arbitrage and other types, the peak time, in the coin security a month there is close to 2 billion U.S. dollars in trading volume.

-By July 2023, due to various reasons, the general direction has failed, leaving only a friend's funds to continue to operate a relatively stable and profitable left-hand trading strategy.
+By July 2023, for a variety of reasons, the general direction failed, leaving only a very small amount of money to continue to run a more stable and profitable left side trading strategy.

-This is a set of high-efficiency, low-cost data reading and input framework that has been explored in the past two years.
-It also includes a set of risk control system.
-It is more like an architecture than an implementation.
-You can also apply it to okex, bybit, etc. through simple modification and replacement.
+This is a set of high efficiency, low cost data reading, entry framework explored in the past two years, and includes a set of risk control system, he is more like a structure, rather than a realisation, you can also be applied to okex, bybit, etc. through simple modification and replacement.

-For financial cooperation or job opportunities (don’t talk about any strategy principles and source codes, please get straight to the point to save time for both parties), please email to c.binance.quant@gmail.com
+Funding co-operation or job opportunities (do not talk about any involved strategy principles and source code, please open the door to save both sides time), please contact the micro-signal melelery 或邮件至c.binance.quant@gmail.com

-Additional information was updated on July 24th, it has nothing to do with this open source project, it may be regarded as an advertisement, please skip it if you don’t like it
+July 24th update additional information, not related to this open source project, may be regarded as advertising, if you do not like it, please skip!

-In the past few days, friends who have added WeChat, email, and meetings to communicate, except for HR, add up to more than a dozen, so here is a unified summary of the recent quantitative experience of the individuals that everyone cares about the most.
+In the past few days, I've been exchanging with more than a dozen friends in addition to HR, so I'd like to unify my personal quantitative experience that everyone is most concerned about.

-From December to March last year, I worked with my friend on Binance’s market quantification.
-I have an MM3 account, and the trading volume can basically meet the requirements.
-I basically only do Ethereum and Bitcoin, but I can’t stand the trend of the market, and I can’t estimate the trading volume indicator.
+Last year December ~ March and my friend to do the market negotiation of Coinan, MM3 account, the transaction volume can basically meet the requirements, basically only do ethereum and bitcoin, but can not carry the trend of the market, the prediction can not complete the transaction volume indicator, so the back of the idea to shift to the quantification of the pan-currency.

-It took about one and a half months, the apr of 10,000 US dollars was about 900%, but with the increase of funds, the annualized decline, the apr was about 200% to 300% when it reached 50,000 US dollars, no leverage, the maximum drawdown was 25%, and the daily trading volume was 500,000 to 1 million US dollars.
+I've been doing this for almost a month and a half, and the apr of $10,000 is about 900%, but with the increase in the amount of funds the annualised rate of decline, the apr of $50,000 is about 200% to 300%, no leverage, the maximum retracement is 25%, and the daily turnover of $50,000 is $50,000 to $1,000,000.

 ![微信图片_20230715195116](https://github.com/Melelery/c-binance-future-quant/assets/139823868/b63e8822-5cf7-4dcf-82ac-33a6cddbf375)
-In the first three days of the chart, the principal was 750 usd, before June it was 10,000 usd, and then gradually increased to 50,000 usd
+The chart was 750usd principal for the first three days, 10kusd until June, and gradually rose to 50kusd later on

-Marketers who couldn’t keep MM3 later wanted to try to switch to the take strategy, but it was unsuccessful, including the take strategy currently displayed on the webpage, and I also cut off the source of funds.
+I couldn't keep the MM3 market maker at the back, and wanted to try to switch to take strategy, but it didn't work out, including the current webpage showing the take strategy, and I was cut off from funding.

-So I open source the architecture, hoping to find some opportunities, including funding or work, but it cannot involve my own strategy.
+So I'm open-sourcing the structure in the hope that I can find some opportunities, including funding or jobs, but not involving my own strategy.

-At present, several friends of market maker resources have contacted me.
-Those who have a market maker account need transaction volume, and those who do not have a market maker account need a fee rate.
-If you also have market maker resource docking needs, you can contact me.
+At present, there are already a few friends of the marketer resources contact me, with marketer account needs trading volume, without marketer account needs commission rate, if you also have the marketer resources to match the demand can contact me.

-There are also contacts from the capital, but the conditions raised by the capital are slightly beyond my psychological expectations.
-1 is that it needs to be run on the other party’s account, which means that the data is exposed;
+There are also capital contacts, but the conditions mentioned by the capital slightly more than my psychological expectations, 1 is the need to run in each other's accounts, which represents the data exposed, 2 is divided, before I was 7 3 open, currently contacted are 2 8, 3 7, three is the capital capacity, I do not do the strategy of the capital capacity is not large (peak in the 30 ~ 500,000 U.S. dollars, depending on the account of the marketer level)

-So if it is a cooperation between capital and capital, my expectation is 1.
-The amount of funds does not need to be too high, 1-100,000 US dollars.
-2. It needs to be run on our account or you have the market resources of Binance MM5.
+So if it is the capital side of the cooperation, my expectations are 1. the amount of funds do not need to be too high, 1 ~ 100,000 U.S. dollars, 2. need to run in our account or your side has the Coin MM5 marketer resources, 3. the share of this can be made concessions, depending on the resources, the resources are good in the case of the 3 7 will be able to do.

+Personally, I prefer to have a stable job opportunity or outsourcing project opportunity, I will start after accumulating my own!

 # Environment and startup

-The operating environment of our real project is Ubuntu 22.04 64-bit, Python 3.10.6
+Our live project runs on Ubuntu 22.04 64-bit, Python 3.10.6.

-The python file runs in the following way, taking webServer as an example
+The python files are run in the following way, using the webServer as an example

 ```
 ps -efwwww | grep webServer.py | awk '{print $2}' | xargs kill -9